TENNLab-UTK/framework-open/markdown/cartpole_example.md

 Cart Pole (also known as the inverted pendulum problem) is arguably **the** quintessential control theory problem.
 It is a problem that has been solved by numerous algorithms in the literature over the past few decades.
 It features a pole that must be balanced upright on a cart that can only move along the x axis where failure occurs if the pole's angle *theta* falls outside of some user defined range.
 The Cart Pole environment we will use in this example comes from Gymnasium and can be found here: https://gymnasium.farama.org/environments/classic_control/cart_pole/.

-We use the same RISP-1+ network that is discussed in the paper "The RISP Neuroprocessor - Open Source Support for Embedded Neuromorphic Computing".
+We use the same RISP-1+ network that is discussed in the paper "The RISP Neuroprocessor - Open Source Support for Embedded Neuromorphic Computing" (params file in [params/risp_1_plus.txt](params/risp_1_plus.txt).
 The network was trained with the genetic algorithm EONS on an internal application that we call Polebalance.
 The Polebalance application is nearly identical to Cart Pole, and we show how to run this network on the Cart Pole problem later.

+We can create the network by running testing script 40 or 41.
+The network will be in `tmp_network.txt`.
-The network is in `pole_network.txt`, and we can use the `network_tool` to show us basic information about the network:
+We can use the `network_tool` to show us basic information about the network:

 ```
+UNIX> sh scripts/test_risp.sh 40 yes
+Passed Test 40 - Cart-pole example on the observations: [x=0.852, dx=-0.007, t=0.018, dt=-0.659].
-UNIX> ( echo FJ pole_network.txt ; echo INFO ) | bin/network_tool
+UNIX> ( echo FJ tmp_network.txt ; echo INFO ) | bin/network_tool
 Nodes:         10
 Edges:          7
 Inputs:         8